-Overall, expenses decreased slightly from the previous fiscal year.
-Increases in Instruction, Public Service, Student Services, Institutional Support, Auxiliary Enterprises and Depreciation were offset by decreases in Academic Support, Operation and Maintenance and Scholarships.
-The largest increase totaling \$308,963 was in Institutional Support and was mainly due to annual salary increases and higher software maintenance costs.
-The largest decrease in the amount of \$414,764 was in Academic Support and was due to several vacant positions and less technology expenses including new PCs for computer labs and classrooms and one-time software related costs for the new CANVAS learning management system, compared to the prior year.
-Lastly, Depreciation increased 4.6% reflecting the capital asset additions related to the District's long-range Capital Improvement Plan and its continued commitment to effective asset management with the goal of having well-maintained assets for the lowest total cost of ownership.
+Overall, expenses increased \$1,064,783 from the previous fiscal year.
+Increases in Instruction, Student Services, Operation and Maintenance, Auxiliary Enterprises and Depreciation were offset by small decreases in Public Service, Academic Support, Institutional Support and Scholarships.
+The largest increase totaling \$554,466 was in Student Services and was mainly due to annual salary increases, increased staffing to support the Pathways initiative, and higher ADA accommodation expenses.
+The \$387,238 increase in Operation and Maintenance was a result of raises, higher utilities, a restructuring of College Police and higher non-capital equipment and supplies compared to the prior year.
+Lastly, Depreciation increased 3.1% reflecting the capital asset additions related to the District's long-range Capital Improvement Plan and its continued commitment to effective asset management with the goal of having well-maintained assets for the lowest total cost of ownership.